ayoolaolafenwa/orangelib/README.md

 ```
 fruit_names_list, confidence_list = classifier.predictBatch(["sample1.jpg","sample2.jpg","sample3.jpg", "sample4.jpg"])
  ```
-We perform predictions on an array of images.
+We perform predictions on an array of images using the *predictBatch function*

+## Note:
+There is no limit to the number of images that can be predicted using the *predictBatch function*

 ```